InsertIO/cordovaInsert/README.md

 License
 =======
-This Cordova plug-in is licensed under the Apache 2 open source license
+The Insert Cordova plug-in is licensed under the Apache 2 open source license